pboling/exception_notification/README.markdown

 You can tweak other values to your liking, as well.
 In your environment file, just set any or all of the following values:

-* add optional web hooks (based off Merb Exceptions)
-* This will POST exception data to the specified services
-* What can you do with that?
-For example, send exceptions to Switchub.com, from where you can
-* notify your Twitter account, send emails from there, etc.
+add optional web hooks (based off Merb Exceptions) This will POST exception data to the specified services What can you do with that?
+For example, send exceptions to Switchub.com, from where you can notify your Twitter account, send emails from there, etc.

+<pre><code>
     ExceptionNotifier.config_web_hooks do |config|
       config[:web_hooks] 			= %w(http://hooks.some-service.com http://another.service.com)
       config[:app_name] 			= "[APP]" # defaults to [ERROR]
       config[:email_recipients] 	= %w(my@email.com another@email.com)
       config[:sender_email] 		= %("Application Error" <app.error@myapp.com>) # defaults to exception.notifier@default.com
 	end
+</code></pre>

 Email notifications will only occur when the IP address is determined not to